molmod/openmm-tutorial-msbs/setup_on_your_laptop.md

     simtk.testInstallation.main()
     ```

 7. Start Spyder, a simple Python integrated development environment, enter the same two lines from the previous point in the editor and execute (click the green Play button).
 You should see the same output.
 Unlike notebooks, source code in Spyder is not grouped into cells.
 Unlike notebooks, a script in Spyder does not know remember variables from previous executions.

+8. Install VMD, which will be used for showing some visualization good practices.

+   a.
+Any operating system: go to [the VMD download page](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD) and follow instructions.

+   b.
+On Linux, the following also works but might not be fully legal:

+      ```
+      # We'll also install VMD, in a separate conda environment
+      # because it seems to interfere with jupyter notebooks.
+      conda create -n vmd vmd
+      # To start VMD, switch conda to the conda environment and start
+      # VMD.
+      conda activate vmd
+      vmd
+      ```

 To start any notebook from the tutorial, download [the ZIP file with the most recent notebooks](https://github.com/molmod/openmm-tutorial-msbs/archive/master.zip).
 Unzip this archive and open the notebook from Jupyter,